How do you grow Java Fern?

 Java Fern, scientifically known as Microsorum pteropus, comes in various types, each with its unique characteristics.
 Some popular varieties include the Narrow Leaf, Windelov, Trident, and Needle Leaf.
 Each of these varieties has its unique leaf shape and growth pattern, which can add a different aesthetic appeal to your aquarium.

 When choosing a Java Fern, there are a few things you need to consider.
 First, look at the size of your aquarium.
 Some Java Fern varieties, like the Narrow Leaf, can grow quite tall, making them suitable for larger tanks.
-On the other hand, smaller varieties like the Windelov are perfect for nano tanks or as foreground plantsOpens in a new tab. in larger aquariums.
+On the other hand, smaller varieties like the Windelov are perfect for nano tanks or as foreground plants in larger aquariums.

 Secondly, consider the inhabitants of your aquarium.
 If you’re a shrimp keeper like me, you’ll want to choose a variety that provides plenty of cover for your shrimp.
 With its dense growth and intricate leaf structure, Java Fern makes an excellent hiding spot for shrimp, helping them feel safe and secure in their environment.